cenelson52/cs326-final-yod/docs/milestone2.md

 ## Screenshots

--Create
+- Create
-    -An user creates their account by entering the information in the fields provided.
+    - An user creates their account by entering the information in the fields provided.

--Read
+- Read
-    -The page reads if an username or email already taken.
+    - The page reads if an username or email already taken.

--Update
+- Update

--Delete
+- Delete

 ## [Heroku Link](https://cs326final-yod.herokuapp.com/)